abdfaizaan/Fabric-Analytics-in-aday/English/lab-guide/lab3.md

         #"Removed Columns"
     ```

 27. You will be navigated back to the Power Query Editor.
-In the left, Queries panel, **double-click on Merge** query to rename it.
+In the left, Queries panel, **double-click on the Merge** query to rename it.

 28. **Rename** Merge query to **Sales**.